pubpub-zz/ppInk/readme.md

 (thanks to @NOVAinc)

 Ensure you are working with http protocol
-All the API is described in the https://github.com/pubpub-zz/ppInk/raw/master/ppInk/httpRequests.md (provided next to ppink.exe in each release)
+All the API is described in the https://github.com/pubpub-zz/ppInk/blob/master/ppInk/httpRequests.md (in ppInk folder)

 Note that this API returns results in JSON format that can be used for further extension.

 ### Download

 <https://github.com/PubPub-zz/ppInk/releases/>

+You will find ppInk.zip and ppInkS.zip. this second package provides a ppInk version where network connections have been removed (may ease some security analysis)

 ### Change log